Belief Bias Identification: Baseline and Complete model regressions

 \section{Baseline and Complete model regressions}

-This section presents the main analyses derived directly from the theoretical framework of section \ref{sec.Theory}.
-In Section \ref{sec.Meth.baseline}, the baseline model regression is outlined, introducing only a limited set of biases.
-Following that, Section \ref{sec.Meth complete} details the complete model (equations \eqref{eq.final a},\eqref{eq.final b} and \eqref{eq.final Var}), encompassing all biases of the model.
-The decision to present these two models separately aims to facilitate comparison, investigating whether significant biases in the baseline model persist when accounting for multiple belief biases.
-Both models are executed and compared at both population and individual levels.
-In Section \ref{sec.Meth Comp}, a method is introduced to compare the relative importance of biases proven significant at the individual level.
+This section presents the empirical specifications derived from the theoretical framework in Section \ref{sec.Theory}.
+Section \ref{sec.Meth.baseline} introduces a baseline regression that captures only a limited set of belief biases.
+Section \ref{sec.Meth complete} then presents the complete specification (equations \eqref{eq.final a}, \eqref{eq.final b} and \eqref{eq.final Var}), which incorporates the full set of biases studied in the model.
+Estimating these two specifications side by side makes it possible to assess whether the bias patterns detected in the baseline model remain once richer bias channels are taken into account.
+Both models are estimated at the population and individual levels, since aggregate estimates may conceal substantial heterogeneity across subjects.
+Section \ref{sec.Meth Comp} finally introduces a procedure to compare the relative importance of the biases at the individual level.
+Additionally, Appendix \ref{sec.Grether_Check} reports a Grether-style reduced-form specification of the data in the traditional binary-state framework used in the belief-updating literature.